umbertopicchini/umbertopicchini.github.io/_pages/about.md

 Visit my current (but soon to be replaced) page at [http://www.maths.lth.se/matstat/staff/umberto/](http://www.maths.lth.se/matstat/staff/umberto/)

-This is the (soon to be) personal page of Umberto picchini, Associate Professor in Mathematical Statistics at the [Department of Mathematical Sciences](https://www.chalmers.se/en/departments/math/Pages/default.aspx) at Chalmers University of Technology and University of Gothenburg.
+This is the (soon to be) personal page of Umberto Picchini, Associate Professor in Mathematical Statistics at the [Department of Mathematical Sciences](https://www.chalmers.se/en/departments/math/Pages/default.aspx) at Chalmers University of Technology and University of Gothenburg.

 On this site you will find many ways to contact me and follow my research.

-Please [get in touch](contact) with me to talk about biomedical modelling, (especially Bayesian) inference, likelihood-free inference, and all Monte Carlo statistical methods.
+Please [get in touch](contact) with me to talk about biomedical modelling, statistical inference (especially Bayesian), likelihood-free inference, and all Monte Carlo statistical methods.